An4ikhun733r/Youtube_Comments_AI_Analytics/README.md

 2. **Transformation**: Extracted comments undergo cleaning and preprocessing.
 Text normalization, tokenization, and sentiment analysis are performed to prepare the data for analysis.
 3. **Loading**: Transformed comments are loaded into a PostgreSQL database, where they can be efficiently queried and analyzed.
 4. **AI Analysis**: Machine learning models analyze the comments, generating insights and suggestions for content improvement.
-5. **Output Generation**: A CSV file is created, containing all comments along with AI-generated suggestions.

 ## Output

-The final output of the project is a CSV file containing:
+The final output of the project:

-- All comments extracted from the YouTube video
 - AI-generated suggestions for improving video content based on the analysis of audience feedback

 ## Future Enhancements